WSU-mkijowski/lab-1-hashing-Prince-code-hub/miner/README.md

 since it was written by me in < 5 minutes so probably has things like relative paths and no comments...

+I have put my script and all dictionary in myScript made in miner directory.